New Hampshire (NH) lease form

 Revun generates a New Hampshire-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: RSA 540 (Proceedings Against Tenants) and RSA 540-A (Prohibited Practices).
-Confirm current requirements or consult an attorney before finalizing a lease.
+Governing statute: RSA Title LV, Chapter 540 and Chapter 540-A. Confirm current requirements or consult an attorney before finalizing a lease.

 New Hampshire lease FAQ